-Diamond Blackfan Anaemia (DBA, OMIM 105650) is a rare inherited pure red cell aplasia that typically presents in the first year of life.
+Diamond Blackfan Anaemia (DBA, OMIM 105650) is a rare inherited pure red cell aplasia that typically presents in the first year of life with an incidence of 6-7 newborns per million live births..
 It shows autosomal dominant transmission.
 Penetrance is incomplete and expressivity widely variable even in patients from the same family.
 Patients with DBA exhibit a macrocytic normochromic anaemia and reticulocytopenia [1].
 Elevated fetal haemoglobin levels (HbF) and elevated erythrocyte adenosine deaminase (eADA) activity are important supporting features associated with DBA.
 Moreover, erythroid progenitors (BFU-E and CFU-E) in the patients' bone marrow (BM) show a pro-apoptotic phenotype and their number is reduced [2].